 Buying Your Dragonfish

-If you purchase your Dragon Gobi from a reputable pet shop, they should already be kept in brackish water.
+If you purchase your dragon gobi from a reputable pet shop, they should already be kept in brackish water.
 Make sure to ask what type of water they are being kept in so that you can prepare your tank before bringing the fish home.

 Fish kept in stores like Walmart or large chain pet stores are typically kept in fresh water because it's easier to maintain.
 These fish can do well in fresh water, and it is possible to transfer them from brackish to fresh with a bit of transition.
 However, these fish tend to be much healthier in their native, brackish water.

-A Word of Caution
+A Word of Caution: Escaping Fish

-I woke up to find my Dragonfish nowhere to be found.
-My daughter said she heard a noise and saw him fall behind the dresser, and sure enough that’s where I found him.
+I woke up to find my dragonfish nowhere to be found.
+My daughter said she heard a noise and saw him fall behind the dresser, and sure enough, that’s where I found him.
 He was about two feet away from his tank!
 For a small fish, that's a long jump.